milangritta/Geocoding-with-Map-Vector/README.md

 ##### Resources

 This repository contains the accompanying data and source code for CamCoder (toponym resolver) described in the paper.
-Additional data is required as the files are too large for GitHub, please download files from this *<**LINK**>* (coming soon).
+Additional data is required as the files are too large for GitHub, please download files from **https://www.repository.cam.ac.uk/handle/1810/277772**.

 #### Dependencies
 * Keras 2.2.0 https://keras.io/#installation